Ryanfsdf/auto-mouse/README.md

 Clicking "F12" on the numpad will automatically play back the recording.

-To run the program, get the jar file from out\artifacts and open the file using the command line javaw.exe -jar JavaReplay.jar after opening a command prompt window in the same directory as the jar.
+To run the program, get the jar file from out\artifacts and open the file using the command line javaw.exe -jar AutoMouse.jar after opening a command prompt window in the same directory as the jar.
 Make sure to have the [lastest JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) installed.

 ![Alt text](https://github.com/Ryanfsdf/AutoMouse/blob/master/Sample.png "")